Wolfr/jquery.jekyll.globalnav/README.md

 How to use
 ----------

+Look at the demo site in _site/index.html.

+Hit ctrl+M to trigger the global navigation.

-Run these commands and look at the generated site:
+To edit the site:

     jekyll serve -w
     compass watch

-Hit ctrl+M to trigger the global navigation.

 Arboretum
 ---------